 This $10 million figure is my estimation.
 I haven’t seen any document that says that millions, or any amount, was paid to the parents for their pain and suffering.
 It’s possible that they did not settle.

-On the other hand, the parents opened up a probate estate for Lane Graves.
 A probate estate is usually only opened up for a child if the parents make (or settle) a wrongful death claim for the child’s death.

 That being said, I wouldn’t be surprised if Disney paid $10 million to the parents.
 The full value of a wrongful case is much larger than most personal injury settlements.
 I will explain why in detail in a moment.

-Also, court records mention that the boy’s sister received over $50,000 as a settlement not too long after the incident.
-They don’t specifically say that Disney paid it.
-I’ll explain later.
+Also, court records mention that a minor with the [boy’s] sister’s initials received over $50,000 as a settlement not too long after the incident:

 I’ll discuss who paid the sister’s settlement in detail.